advanced-cropper/vue-advanced-cropper/README.md

 ---

 :fire: **HEADS UP!** You're currently looking at the branch for Vue 2.
-If you're looking for the branch for Vue 3, [please check out `vue-next` branch](https://github.com/advanced-cropper/vue-advanced-cropper/tree/vue-next).
+For the Vue 3 branch, [please check out the `vue-next` branch](https://github.com/advanced-cropper/vue-advanced-cropper/tree/vue-next).

 ---

-**Vue Advanced Cropper** is the advanced library that gives you opportunity to create your own croppers suited for any website design.
+**Vue Advanced Cropper** is the advanced library that allows you to create custom croppers suited for any website design.
-It means that you are able to change not only the cropper appearance, you area able to customize its behavior also.
+It means that you can change not only the cropper's appearance but also its behavior.

 Features:

-- full mobile / desktop support
+- full mobile/desktop support
 - support [all three main types of croppers](https://advanced-cropper.github.io/vue-advanced-cropper/introduction/types.html) right out of the box
 - support both canvas and coordinates modes, minimum and maximum aspect ratios, custom size restrictions
 - zoom, rotate, resize image